 The College of Business and Public Management is continually focused on academic innovation, globalization, sustainability, and community partnerships while being empowering, engaging, and entrepreneurial.
-View our Summer 2018 Newsletter.
+View our Fall 2018 Newsletter.

 AACSB International Accredited - "AACSB provides internationally recognized, specialized accreditation for business and accounting programs at the bachelor's, master's and doctoral level.
 The AACSB Accreditation Standards challenge post-secondary educators to pursue excellence and continuous improvement throughout their business programs.
 AACSB Accreditation in known worldwide, as the longest standing, most recognized form of specialized/professional accreditation an institution and its business programs can earn."